SafeExamBrowser/seb-server/docs/connection_config.rst

 - **Fallback URL**: Defines a start URL that is loaded by the SEB client in a fallback case.
 - **Connection Attempts**: Defines the number of attempts a SEB client will try to unsuccessfully connect to the SEB Server service until it switches to the fallback case.
 - **Interval**: Time interval (in milliseconds) a SEB client will wait after a unsuccessful connection attempt before starting a next connection attempt.
 - **Connection Timeout**: A overall timeout for SEB Server service connection.
-After this timeout runs out, starting from fist connection attempt, SEB client will switch to the fallback case no matter if number of attempts has exceeded or not.
+After this timeout runs out, starting from first connection attempt, SEB client will switch to the fallback case no matter if the number of attempts has exceeded or not.
 - **Fallback Password**: If set, a SEB client will prompt for this password before switching into the fallback case.
 - **Quit Password**: If set, a SEB client will prompt for this password when a user wants to exit SEB before in fallback case or before the SEB client has loaded an exam.